 Delete Files and Directories in Linux Terminal

-Easy Guide To Delete Files and Directories in Linux Command Line Terminal
+Easy Guide To Delete Files and Directories in Linux Terminal

 Before you start, you must have access to your Linux server as a root or non-root user with sudo privileges.
-For this purpose, you can search for the Linux server initial guides on the Orcacore website.
+For this purpose, you can search for initial Linux server guides on the Orcacore website.

 Now follow the steps below to complete this guide.